Grilled Vegetables Guide: Top 10 Best Veggies for Perfect Char & Flavor

 Okra Tender with slight crunch Whole pods or sliced Vegetal, mucilaginous texture

-How to Grill Veggies Like a Pro
+How to Grill Vegetables Like a Pro

-2. Oiling is Key: Brush lightly with olive oil or avocado oil to prevent sticking and enhance charring.
+2. Oiling is Key: Brush lightly with olive oil or avocado oil to prevent sticking and enhance charring

-4. Don’t Overcrowd the Grill: Leave space between pieces for air circulation and even browning.
+4. Don't Overcrowd the Grill: Leave space between pieces for air circulation and even browning

 • Mediterranean Style: Olive oil + oregano + garlic powder + lemon zest